|Create a table fountain, a board game, recycled artwork and more.|

 Valerie Colston, M.A. is an author and art professor with many years of

 experience developing and teaching art programs in libraries in San Diego,

 California.
 This 12 hour online

-workshop is inspired by the newly released and recommended (School Librarians
+workshop is inspired by her recommended (School Librarians

 Feb.
 2012) book published by Libraries Unlimited titled

 Teens Go Green!
 Tips, Techniques, Tools, and Themes for Young Adult